HACHIMI: Scalable and Controllable Student Persona Generation via Orchestrated Agents: Results

 \section{Results}

-We report results in an \emph{inside-to-outside} order.
+We report results from \emph{inside-to-outside}.
 We first examine whether the generated persona collection itself satisfies the TAD-PG requirements (RQ1).
 We then move to external evaluation, first in a single national educational setting with CEPS (RQ2), and then in a cross-regional setting with PISA 2022 (RQ3).
 Finally, we compare HACHIMI against a protocol-matched one-shot baseline to isolate the gains brought by the generation framework itself.